uzweitechnik/uzweitechnik.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 ---
 layout: post
-title: How To: ACER Projector
+title: How To - ACER Projector
 subtitle: Flake it till you make it
 cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/thumb.png